 Willie G’s and Pier 21

 The next building over is a restaurant called Willie G’s.
 Offering fresh seafood and steaks in an elegant setting, you’ll have a great sunset view from their outdoor patio.
-After dinner, you can walk out onto Pier 21 and if the conditions are just right you can snap some good sunset selfies!
+After dinner, you can walk out onto Pier 21, and if the conditions are just right you can get some great sunset shots!

 Katie’s Seafood House

-Two doors down from Pier 21, you’ll find Katie’s Seafood House, which is on Pier 19.
-They’re connected by a walkway, and plus, they have their own parking lot.
-Katie’s motto is, “We serve what we catch!” because the seafood goes from the boat, directly to the table!
+Two doors down, on Pier 19, you’ll find Katie’s Seafood House, whose motto is, “We serve what we catch!” because the seafood goes from the boat, directly to the table!
 Now that’s FRESH!

 Also parked on Pier 19, and visible from the outdoor dining area at Katie’s, is the Ocean Star, which is a retired jack-up drilling rig.
 It was in operation from 1969 to 1984 in the Gulf of Mexico, during which time it drilled over 200 wells.